 Michael's also going to have to figure out how to hit at Minute Maid Park because, for his career, he's a .240 hitter there. he's 18-for-75 in 18 games with five doubles, one home run, five RBI, six walks, two stolen bases, and five strikeouts.

 compare that to his .307 batting average (619-for-2019) at Progressive Field in 531 games. granted, he's played a hell of a lot more in Cleveland than anywhere else in his career, but it's something to keep in mind when he begins his career with Houston.

-in addition, he's now going to be in the AL West Division, which features the Los Angeles Angels, Oakland Athletics, Seattle Mariners, and Texas Rangers. when healthy, Michael owned the four teams in the AL Central, but when looking over his numbers in the West (minus against the Astros, of course), they're not as strong with the exception of the Rangers. maybe with him playing his new rival teams in the West more, he'll accumulate better numbers. i will be sad not seeing him beat up on the Tigers every month anymore and also his new teammate Justin Verlander.😞
+in addition, he's now going to be in the AL West Division, which features the Los Angeles Angels, Oakland Athletics, Seattle Mariners, and Texas Rangers. when healthy, Michael owned the four teams in the AL Central, but when looking over his numbers in the West (minus against the Astros, of course), they're not as strong with the exception of the Rangers. maybe with him playing his new rival teams in the West more, he'll accumulate better numbers. i will be sad not seeing him beat up on the Detroit Tigers every month anymore and also his new teammate Justin Verlander.😞

 i used to take major issue when Michael wasn't batting in the top of the order/1st inning with the Tribe. well, sounds like Michael will be back to hitting in the middle again because the Astros have a lot of good hitters that they'll want up there ahead of him. i don't think a consistent .300 hitter should be batting any lower than 3rd unless he can also mash like 25 homers.